-- · Everyone has contributed - · Clear links to other plans and strategies - Direction based on real evidence of current and potential audiences - Explains what you do to serve the needs of different audience groups/ segments - Easy for everyone to understand and relate to - Practical not too complex to communicate or resource-intensive to deliver - Aspirational not so ambitious to be unrealistic, nor so unambitious it will fail to make an impact
+- Everyone has contributed. - Clear links to other plans and strategies. - Direction based on real evidence of current and potential audiences. - Considerate of how to serve the needs of different audience groups/segments. - Easy for everyone to understand and relate to. - Practical not too complex to communicate or resource-intensive to deliver. - Aspirational not so ambitious as to be unrealistic, no so unambitious it will fail to make an impact.